Contraceptive Injection Australia

 Ref code: 1774-MSIAU-230314

-How does it work?
+How does the contraceptive injection work?

-The contraceptive injection contains a hormone like progestogen (one of the hormones made in the ovaries).
+The contraceptive injection contains a hormone-like progestogen (one of the hormones made in the ovaries).
 The hormone is slowly released over 12 weeks and stops the ovaries from releasing an egg each month.
 It also thickens the mucus/fluid at the cervix (opening to the uterus/womb) so that sperm cannot get through to meet an egg.

-How effective is it?
+How effective is the contraceptive injection?

 The contraceptive injection is over 99% effective if used correctly – that is, if 100 people used it for a year, only one of them might become pregnant.
 If it is forgotten or given late it may fail to prevent pregnancy, so in real life it may only be 96% effective.
 It is more reliable than the contraceptive pill (also known as “the Pill”) as you only need to remember to have the injection every 12 weeks, instead of taking a daily pill.
 No contraceptive is 100% effective.